 This is the time to refocus your energy and set new weight loss goals for yourself.
 There might be things that you are doing that are not on the right track.
 Use this time to re-evaluate where you are in your weight loss journey to determine if you are in the healthiest place possible.

 Set realistic goals and have realistic expectations.
 Stay in touch with your support group and always check in with your bariatric doctor and nutritionist.

 #5 Be patient

-Your body is changing fast, and sometimes you just need a second to catch up.
+Your body changes fast, and sometimes you just need a second to catch up.
 Take a breath and remember why you started this journey.
-When you are losing 5-10 pounds a week, and then it stops, you might freak out.
+You might freak out when you lose 5-10 pounds a week and then it stops.

-However, it is important that you stay balanced and remember that your body is going through a lot.
-Give yourself time to relax and it will eventually start up again.
+However, you must stay balanced and remember that your body is going through a lot.
+Give yourself time to relax, and it will eventually start up again.

 Food for thought

 Weight loss is a never-ending battle!
 Bariatric patients must be determined and motivated to follow best practices for eating, exercise, and lifestyle changes.
-When hitting a plateau, you must be 100% focused on avoiding overeating and fighting the increased craving and appetite during stall and regain phases.
+When hitting a plateau, you must be 100% focused on avoiding overeating, fighting the increased craving and appetite during the stall, and regaining phases.

 Stalls are going to happen after bariatric surgery.
 It is just part of the journey.
-I have found by doing these 5 things, I am a lot more open-minded and get back on track quicker.
-Take the time to do these things and you will be back on track in no time.
+I have found that by doing these 5 things, I am much more open-minded and get back on track more quickly.
+Take the time to do these things, and you will be back on track quickly.

 - Gastric Sleeve Regrets